Student Voices Share Their Experiences of DSA with Lord Chris Holmes

 Disabled Students’ Allowance (DSA) is a vital grant that enables students with disabilities to have equal access to education, and to achieve their full potential.
 However, not everyone has the best experience.
 The Student Voices are keen to work on this area, doing what they can to highlight the perspectives of blind and partially sighted students, to inform and influence the future of DSA.

-As part of their campaign, some of the Student Voices met with Lord Chris Holmes to discuss their experience of DSA and what in their view needs to change to make it as effective as possible for the students accessing it.
+As part of their campaign, some of the Student Voices met with Lord Chris Holmes to discuss their experience of DSA.
+This discussion also covered what they believe needs to change to make it as effective as possible for students accessing it.

 Paul and Asa recount their experience: